-Lead Agency: Township OEM Supporting Agencies: NJDEP, Dam Owners Hazard(s) of Concern: ☑Dam Failure ☐Disease Outbreak ☐Drought ☐Earthquake ☐Flood ☐Geological Hazards ☐Hazardous Materials □ Hurricane □ Infestation □ Nor'easter □ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: The Balesville Dam is located in the 1- and 0.2-percent flood hazard areas.
-The Township also has two high-hazard potential dams, Crandon Lake Dam and Kemah Lake Dam, within its jurisdiction.
-These structures have the potential to impact those living nearby.
+Lead Agency: Township OEM Supporting Agencies: NJDEP, Dam Owners Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: also has two high-hazard poten tial dams, Cran -percent flood hazard areas.
+The Township don Lake Dam and Kemah Lake Dam, within ntial to impact those living nearby.
 Description of the Solution: procedures are up to date.
-EAF County OEM.
-The Township w The Township will work with the owners of the dams to ensure inspections and safety procedures are up to date.
-EAPs will be collected by Township OEM and shared with the County OEM.
-The Township will conduct public outreach to the high hazard dam owners and provide examples of mitigation actions to protect these structures from dam failure.
+EAP County OEM.
+The Township wi s will be collect dams to ensure inspections and safety ed by Township OEM and shared with the c outreach to the high hazard dam owners and ct these structures from dam failure.
 Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5, 7 Benefits: This action will improve the safety and security of those who live within the dam inundation areas of the dams and increase the resilience of responding agencies.
 Impact on Socially Vulnerable Populations: The action will result in better preparedness within the Special Flood Hazard Area and inundation areas where significant risk to socially vulnerable populations exists.
 Impact on Future Development: Future development near inundation areas will be more secure as safety procedures and inspections are regularly performed on the dams.
 Impact on Critical Facilities/Lifelines: Dams are considered a critical facility.
-This action will create an understanding of the sat procedures in place for each identified dam. ion will create an understanding of the safety Impact on Capabilities: This action will improve planning and response capabilities through the understanding of responsibilities and procedures. capabilities through the understanding of Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events, which may contribute to the likelihood of a dam failure event.
-This action increase the capabilities to respond to these events. elihood of a dam failure event.
-This action will Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure F ' ' □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Township will be unaware of any safety concerns for the dam or its condition Utilize information from NJDEP Utilize information from the National Inventory of Dams Owners may not be required to submit a safety plan to the State Not all dams are listed on the inventory
+This action will create an understanding of the safety procedures in place for each identified dam.
+Impact on Capabilities: This action will improve planning and response capabilities through the understanding of responsibilities and procedures.
+Climate Change Considerations: tribute to the lik e frequency and severity of weather-related elihood of a dam failure event.
+This action will vents.
+Mitigation Category ⊠Local Plans and Regulations ⊡Structure and Infrastructure F □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No Action Utilize information from NJDEP Evaluation Township will be unaware of any safety concerns for the dam or its condition Owners may not be required to submit a safety plan to the State Utilize information from the Nat of Dams ional Inventory Not all dams are listed on the inventory